Kissing a Fool: Plot

-Max, an alpha-male commitment-phobic sports broadcaster, and Jay, a neurotic novelist, have been best friends since childhood in Chicago.
-Jay has just broken up with his girlfriend, Natasha and is writing his first book about their relationship in Milan, Italy.
+Max, an alpha-male, commitment-phobic sports broadcaster, and Jay, a neurotic novelist, have been best friends since childhood in Chicago.
+Jay has just broken up with his girlfriend, Natasha, and is writing his first book about their relationship in Milan, Italy.
 He is melancholic and has been drinking.

-Jay sets Max up with his editor Samantha.
-After their first date, they each tell him in detail how terrible it was, he tells it like she was a loud and obnoxious drunk, while she claims he brought her to a strip club.
-Then they make out, then burst out laughing, and admitting they fooled him.
+Jay sets Max up with his editor, Samantha.
+After their first date, they each tell Jay in detail how terrible it was.
+Max claims Samantha was a loud, obnoxious drunk, while Samantha insists Max took her to a strip club.
+They then make out, burst out laughing, and admit they fooled him.

-Although they share few interests, they are engaged within two weeks, and shortly thereafter he moves in.
-Flipping through bridal magazines, a photo of Jay's model ex Natasha upsets him, so he later drunk-calls her.
+Although they share few interests, they become engaged within two weeks, and shortly thereafter Max moves in with Samantha.
+While flipping through bridal magazines, Max is upset by a photo of Jay’s model ex, Natasha, and later drunk-calls her.

-Still, when Max is confronted with the fact that Sam will be the last woman he will sleep with in a dream, he proposes a test.
-Jay will hit on Sam, if she shows no interest, then Max will be confident enough in her loyalty to go ahead with the marriage.
+When Max is confronted by a dream in which Sam is the last woman he will ever sleep with, he proposes a test: Jay will hit on Sam, and if she shows no interest, Max will feel confident enough in her loyalty to go through with the marriage.

-However, Jay really does not want to, he gets really nervous and goes from proposing to stop meetings with Sam to meeting several times a week.
-The publisher pushes up their completion date to six weeks, forcing them to be together constantly.
+Jay does not want to do it.
+Nervous and conflicted, he initially suggests limiting his meetings with Sam, but soon finds himself seeing her several times a week.
+When the publisher moves up the book’s completion date to six weeks, Jay and Sam are forced to spend even more time together.

-Two weeks before the three plan to have a celebratory dinner for the book's conclusion, but Max has to go to Detroit for work.
-So, Jay and Sam go out drinking and dancing, he bumps into Natasha and Sam pretends she is his new fiancée.
-Natasha seems disheartened by the news.
+Two weeks before the three plan to have a celebratory dinner for the book’s completion, Max has to travel to Detroit for work.
+Jay and Sam go out drinking and dancing, where Jay runs into Natasha.
+Sam pretends to be his new fiancée, and Natasha appears disheartened by the news.